NOTE: Last day to file for Tax Year 2022 is March 1, 2023. Per state law, there are no time extensions.

 - Although written approval from your mortgage lender is not required in order to qualify for the program, you should advise your mortgage lender of your intention to participate in the program and confirm that your participation will not violate any

 terms of your mortgage agreement.
 The same is recommended if you have entered into a "reverse-mortgage" agreement.

 What if my property is in a Trust?

-REMINDER: Last day to file is March 1 of the year the taxes otherwise would be paid.
+NOTE: Last day to file was March 1 of the year the taxes otherwise would be paid.
 There are no time extensions.